apostrophe-login

 # before

 before any attempt is made to evaluate the login.
-It receives req
+It receives req.
+If it

 throws a string as an error, that string is internationalized and reported